dcunited001/dcunited001.github.io/_drafts/virtually-rifted-yet-prodigiously-gifted.md

   - so, therefore, the rollout for each market will differ in major and minor ways.

+### Dynamics of VR Content Creation

+- (9/4/16) VR content cost balances out the tendency for content creation to exponentiate
+  - the democratization of content creation tools and sharing platforms has brought us to the era of youtube & facebook videos
+  - however, with VR/AR media, that trend reverses a bit
+    - which is a relief, because it allows for more control over content distribution. this balances out the trend i talk about in my "death of creativity" blog, where it becomes difficult to market IP because of the over-supply powered by the democratization of content creation
+- content creators will require more tools, more time, more people to produce VR titles and new media works

+- VR Content growth factors
+  - number of content creators expands with population growth and degree of penetration of regular internet usage
+  - amount of time (to consume media? not sure what i meant here)
+  - higher demand for media

+- VR Content counter-growth factors
+  - production hardware limitations
+    - 3D cameras are very expensive and so is the gear/software/storage to work with the media
+  - hardware platform limitations
+    - people can only experience the content if there's a market of people who've bought the equipment
+  - content provider budget
+    - it takes more time and more people to create content
+  - content supply & demand
+  - bandwidth (this is a trivial restraint, at least for at-home usage of VR media)

 ### VR Apps

 - (#1) What is the protoypical app for VR/AR?